-Snacking little & often a happy cyclist makes.
+Snacking little and often makes a happy cyclist.
 Food you eat is not necessarily for that kilometre, but for 20 minutes down the road.

 I usually have a trail mix in a ziplock bag, a small block of cheese and a couple of snack bars handy.
 Whatever you bring, make sure it’s accessible and convenient to eat as you ride.